MCP Server

 | `annotation_batches_get` | Get details about a specific batch including image count and status. |

-#### Versions: create and inspect dataset versions
+#### Versions: create and export dataset versions

 | Tool | Description |